 A magnetic stove thermometer is one of the best tools you can have for this, as the contact with the surface of the stove will give the most accurate of measurements.
-Rutland offers this Magnetic Stove Thermometer, which is easy to read and has marks every 50 degrees.
+Homesaver offers this Magnetic Stove Thermometer, which is easy to read and has marks every 50 degrees.
 Most wood stoves will have areas where the surface of the stove is warmer than others, especially if you are not using a nifty cooktop attachment on your stove.

 - Rutland Magnetic Stove Thermometer

 Also available are non-contact thermometers, which allow you a more precise measurement of your wood stoves surface temperature, instead of making you estimate within 50degree markings.
 These Infrared Thermometer guns allow you to take the temperature from a slight distance, and to utilize all of the surface space of your stove top for cooking, instead of having to make sure that you can still see the magnetic thermometer wherever you place it.
 These hand held temperature guns are commonly available from home improvement and HVAC suppliers.